maticzav/emma-cli/README.md

 - __Extremly fast:__ Search all the packages from NPM and Yarn using your terminal.
 - __Build the stack:__ Search for multiple packages and install them with one keystroke.
-- __Automatic tool detection:__ Detects whether it should use Yarn and NPM out of the box.
+- __Automatic tool detection:__ Detects whether it should use Yarn or NPM, out of the box.

 ## Install

 ```bash
 npm install -g emma-cli
 ```

+Use Yarn or NPM to install.

 ## Example